k9w/portfolio/README.md

 [Here is the
 lesson](https://www.learnhowtoprogram.com/introduction-to-programming/git-html-and-css/git-html-and-css-independent-project)
 from [the curriculum](https://learnhowtoprogram.com) where I made this page on Friday January 7th 2022.
-I hope you enjoy it and that you'll checkout more of my work at:
+Check out more of my work at:

  * https://github.com/k9w